TheOnlyDustin/Reputation-Genius.com/site-review-report.md

 ## Conclusion

 The Reputation Genius website demonstrates a solid foundation with professional design and comprehensive content.
-The main issues are broken links, placeholder content, and incomplete functionality that need to be addressed before launch.
-With these fixes, the site will provide an excellent user experience and effectively convert visitors into customers.
+Several critical issues have been verified and remain outstanding: broken footer links (Blog, Help Center, Cookie Policy), future-dated legal documents, and form functionality that relies on external iframes.
+The BookDemoButton component behavior has been verified as correct and intentional.
+With the remaining fixes addressed, the site will provide an excellent user experience and effectively convert visitors into customers.

-**Overall Readiness: 75%** - Good foundation with critical fixes needed for production launch.
+**Overall Readiness: 70%** - Good foundation with several critical fixes still needed for production launch.

 **Performance Optimization Readiness: 60%** - Good monitoring setup with significant optimization opportunities available.